|Imbalance Settlement Period (Electricity Balancing Market)|

 ACER proposed such harmonised settlement period should be applied by 1 July 2019.

-Also acording to Article 7(4) of the said Proposal for a Regulation on the internal market for electricity of 30 November 2016 the imbalance settlement period was set 15 minutes in all control areas, but the deadline that was proposed was 1 January 2025.
+Also acording to Article 7(4) of the said Proposal for a Regulation on the internal market for electricity of 30 November 2016 the imbalance settlement period was set 15 minutes in all control areas, but the deadline that was proposed then was 1 January 2025.

 According to Article 53 of the aforementioned Commission Regulation (EU) 2017/2195 of 23 November 2017 by three years after the entry into force of the said Regulation ( i.e. by 18 December 2021), all TSOs shall apply the imbalance settlement period of 15 minutes in all scheduling areas while ensuring that all boundaries of market time unit shall coincide with boundaries of the imbalance settlement period.
+The TSOs of a synchronous area may jointly request an exemption from the respective requirement.

 Electricity Balancing Network Code (Commission Regulation (EU) 2017/2195 of 23 November 2017 establishing a guideline on electricity balancing), Article 2(10), Article 53